4dn-dcic/docker-4dn-insulation-scores-and-boundaries-caller/README.md

 # specific run command
 docker run 4dndcic/4dn-insulation-scores-and-boundaries-caller <run-xx.sh> <arg1> <arg2> ...

-# may need -v option to mount data file/folder if they are used as arguments.
+# may likely need -v option to mount data file/folder if they are used as arguments.
+# here /data1/ and /data2/ are the local folders and /d1/ and /d2/ are in the Docker container
 docker run -v /data1/:/d1/:rw -v /data2/:/d2/:rw 4dndcic/4dn-insulation-scores-and-boundaries-caller <run-xx.sh> /d1/file1 /d2/file2 ...
 ```